 - Operational testing and start-up.

 Show appropriate completion time ranges for each of above-listed categories leading to project final completion and revenue start-up dates.
-It is frustrating in the extreme to see a project that is routinely completed in 3 or 4 years elsewhere take between one and three decades to complete in the Bay Area.
+It is frustrating in the extreme to see a project that is routinely completed in three or four years elsewhere to take between one and three decades to complete in the Bay Area.

 Response to Contractor Claims and Requests for Information: Briefly describe how small, medium and large claims can be managed in a practical and effective manner.